Ms. Kryszak is a member of the Cleveland Metropolitan Bar Association, and the Ohio State…

 Attorney Paula A. Kuhn focuses her practice in the areas of estate planning, estate and trust administration…

-Attorney Paula A. Kuhn focuses the majority of her practice in the areas of estate planning, estate and trust administration, and general business law at Kryszak & Associates, Co., LPA, in Sheffield Village, Ohio.
-She also has experience in civil litigation, corporate law and tax law.
+Attorney Paula A. Kuhn serves in an “of-counsel” role for Kryszak & Associates.
+She is experienced in the areas of estate planning, estate and trust administration, general business, civil litigation, corporate law and tax law.

 Ms. Kuhn earned her Juris Doctor degree summa cum laude from Cleveland-Marshall College of Law, Cleveland, Ohio and her Bachelor of Science in Business Administration degree from The Ohio State University, Columbus, Ohio.
 In addition to being an attorney, she is also a Certified Public Accountant-Inactive.
 She previously practiced law at McCray, Muzilla, Smith & Meyers LPA in Elyria, Ohio and was also employed by Ernst & Young LLP in Cleveland, Ohio.